jonathan-vella/secure-networking-hackathon/setup/deployment.md

 For deploying the hackathon environment you will need the following:

 - [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed locally, or within [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview)
-- If using a local installation, ensure you have the latest version
+- We highly recommend using Azure Cloud Shell for this deployment.

 ## Deployment